Skip to main content

 we-move37

-The first part of our project has been successfully completed.
+The first part of our project is successfully completed.

-After 4 days in Bhumesthan and a good feeling in our stomachs, we leave again.
+After 4 days in Bhumesthan and a good feeling in our stomach, we leave again.
+We are touched how many villagers have come to say goodbye.
+They are very happy that we want to come back in autumn.

-We are touched by how many villagers came to say goodbye to us.
-They are very happy that we want to come back in the fall.
-Any concerns we had beforehand were wiped away because everything went extremely smoothly.
+All concerns we had in advance are wiped away, because everything went extremely smoothly.
 Narayan gave us strong support.
-Without his help and that of his brother this would never have been possible.
-We think we were able to use the donations very sensibly and effectively.
+Without his help and his brother, this would never have been possible.
+This is how we think we were able to use the donations very sensibly and functional.

-Many thanks to all donors, without you none of this would have been possible.
+Many thanks to all donors, without them all of this would not have been possible.

 View from Bhumesthan